keyxcode/fso-coursework/README.md

   ![image](imgs/redux-reducer.png)

 # Redux Toolkit

 - Redux Toolkit helps us write reducers and actions in a single slice => cleaner and faster.
 - We can mutate states directly in RTK thanks to its internal usage of the Immer library.

+# React Query

+- A library to store and manage data retrieved from the server.
+- It maintains the server state in the frontend, i.e. acts as a cache for what is stored on the server.

 # REST